unibas-tilics/tilics/2024/unit_testing/article.md

 # Understanding Unit Testing

-*Unit testing* is a fundamental part of software development.
-It involves testing small, individual pieces of code, known as "units," to make sure each one works correctly on its own.
-Imagine building a machine – before putting all the parts together, you’d want to test each component separately to ensure it functions as expected.
-That’s what unit testing is for in coding.

-By testing each unit separately, developers can catch errors early, before they become bigger issues in the entire application.
-Unit tests are automated, meaning that developers write test scripts that automatically check if each unit of code behaves as expected.
-This process saves time and reduces the risk of bugs in the final product.

-When each small unit of code works as intended, developers can confidently combine them into larger parts of the application.
-Unit testing serves as a strong foundation, ensuring that each piece is reliable before moving on to the next phase of development.

-In short, unit testing helps create reliable, high-quality software by focusing on testing the smallest components individually.
+Unit testing is a foundation of software development that ensures each piece of code works as expected.
+Think of it like testing the gears of a machine: every part is verified individually before assembling the entire system.
+This step is vital for preventing small errors from cascading into bigger problems.
+Automated unit tests are designed to check specific scenarios, ensuring that every unit behaves correctly.
+By catching issues early, developers save time and reduce the risk of bugs in the final application.
+Once every component is validated, they can be integrated into a reliable and fully functioning system.

 ## Authors
 Salman Manaa